Building and Running an Example

 If you cannot see any examples, check that the list of Qt versions (2) is not empty.
 If you select a Qt for Android or iOS, you can only see the examples that run on Android or iOS.

 - Select an example in the list of examples.

 You can also use tags (3) to filter examples.
 For instance, enter the Boot2Qt tag (commercial only) in the search field (4) to list examples that you can run on Boot2Qt devices.

-- To check that the application code can be compiled and linked for a device, click the Kit Selector and select a kit for the device.
+- To check that you can compile and link the application code for a device, click the Kit Selector and select a kit for the device.

 If you installed Qt Creator as part of a Qt installation, it should have automatically detected the installed kit.
-If no kits are available, see Adding Kits.
+If you cannot see any kits, see Add kits.

 - Click (Run) to build and run the application.